MTM 4 Kids

 Oscar, I wanted to give you some exciting news.
 Miranda entered her very first tournament this weekend, played 3 matches and came home with the first place trophy.
 She had to play someone who drove in from TN in the finals and came away with a 6-0, 6-0 win.
 The smile on her face throughout the weekend was priceless.
 She is already looking forward to getting back on the court and doing it again.
 Thanks for all of your help.
 Hope to see you soon again.
 Thank you, Santiago Ramirez

-Update (2021):After playing 4 years at Syracuse University Miranda was a 2020 Weaver-James-Corrigan Postgraduate Scholarship Award winner and has opted to play a 5th year for Syracuse.
+Update (2023):After playing 4 years at Syracuse University Miranda was a 2020 Weaver-James-Corrigan Postgraduate Scholarship Award winner and opted to play a 5th year for Syracuse.
+She graduated with a Masters Degree in Accounting in 2021 and currently works for multinational professional services partnership Ernst & Young.

 Oscar was invited by her mom, Karen, to work with a very talented young player named Scout Mathews in Hawaii.
 Scout went on to play in the finals in Ojai in girl’s 14’s and 16’s, and competed on the National Clay Courts in 2018.
 According to TennisRecruiting.net, Scout was a top-50 five-star class of 2020 recruit, undefeated against every other five-star recruit she’s faced that year.